schemathesis/schemathesis/docs/continuous_integration.rst

     env:
       # Your API schema location
       API_SCHEMA: 'https://example.schemathesis.io/openapi.json'
-      # Whether you'd like to see the results in a Web UI in Schemathesis.io.
-Off by default
+      # OPTIONAL.
+Whether you'd like to see the results posted to your pull requests
       SCHEMATHESIS_REPORT: 'true'
+      # OPTIONAL.
+Your Schemathesis.io token
+      SCHEMATHESIS_TOKEN: ${{ secrets.SCHEMATHESIS_TOKEN }}
+      # OPTIONAL.
+A name to connect reports for the same API
+      # Use it and see how your API improves over time
+      SCHEMATHESIS_API_NAME: my-api

     steps:
       # Runs positive Schemathesis tests with all checks enabled